menandmice/micetro_docs/guides/admin-manual/webapp_server_management.rst

 DNS Services
 ------------
-See the following topics for information about configuring the different DNS platforms:
+See the following topic for information about configuring the BIND DNS platform:

 .. toctree::
   :maxdepth: 1